agentflemme/Cobblemon-Genetics/README.md

 ## ✨ Features

-### DNA Extraction & Analysis
-- **DNA Extractor**: Extract genetic material from your Pokemon to analyze their genetic code
-- **Genetic Analysis**: Discover hidden traits, potential abilities, and hereditary characteristics

-### Advanced Processing Machines
 - **Centrifuge**: Separate and purify DNA components for analysis and modification
 - **DNA Splicer**: Combine genetic material from different Pokemon species to create hybrid traits
 - **Genetic Condensator**: Concentrate and stabilize genetic sequences for improved breeding outcomes
-- **Gestation Unit**: The ultimate breeding machine that uses processed DNA to create new Pokemon with engineered genetics
+- **Gestation Unit**: Uses processed DNA to create new Pokemons based on extracted DNA
+- Probably more coming soon...

 ### Genetic Engineering
-- Create Pokemon with specific stat distributions
+- Create Pokémon with specific stat distributions
 - Combine abilities and traits from different species
-- Develop Pokemon with enhanced or unique characteristics
-- Preserve rare genetic traits across generations
+- DNA gestation to get the rarest pokémon, maybe even the legendary ones (can be tweaked)
+- DNA research system to unlock rarer pokémon, hidden abilities, color palettes, etc
+- There is a chance for any gestation to fail, can be tweaked with the config files
+- DNA mutation system which can be both positive and negative
+- DNA storage system

 ## 🔧 Technical Information